software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 1. On the Render dashboard, click the "New" button and choose "Static Site"
 1. From the repository list, find you project's repository and click the "Connect" button
 1. Come up with the name for the service.
-If the frontend application is not initialized in the repository's root folder (this is the case if you don't have a separate repository for the frontend application), set "Root Directory" as the folder's name.
+If the frontend application is not initialized in the repository's root folder (this is the case if you don't have a separate repository for the frontend application), set "Root Directory" as the frontend folder's name.
 Set "Build Command" as `npm run build` and "Publish Directory" as `dist`
 1. Click the "Advanced" button and set "Auto-Deploy" as "Yes" and "Branch" as "production"
 1. Click the "Create Static Site" button to create the service
 1. On the service's page, click "Redirects/Rewrites" from the navigation on the left.
 Set the "Source" as `/*`, "Destination" as `/index.html` and "Action" as "Rewrite".
 Finally, click the "Save Changes" button.
 This configuration will make the frontend routing work

 {: .important-title }

-> Exercise 32
+> Exercise 33
 >
 > Deploy the frontend application to a production environment.
 Add the production environment URL of the frontend application (the web service URL in the Render dashboard) to the "Developer guide" section in the `README.md` file.